 High School Seniors College Checklist for Spring

 The last two years have been spent getting students ready for college admissions.
 Applications, essays, financial aid documents all done.
 Your child got college acceptance letters and after careful evaluation, finally picked the college he or she will be attending!
 Yay!
 But wait, the work is not done yet, here is our college checklist for seniors: The college application process is a long and arduous one.
-Once the final acceptance decision has … [Read more...]
+Once the final acceptance … [Read more...]

 Conversations for Families with College Kids